Russia summons Israeli envoy after Lapid's 'regrettable' remarks on Ukraine war

 Incident comes days after Russian Foreign Ministry criticized 'anti-Russia' statements by Foreign Minister Lapid, claiming that Israel is using Ukraine as 'distraction' from the Palestinian issue

+According to the announcement, the two also discussed the situation in Syria and Israeli-Palestinian tensions surrounding the Al-Aqsa Mosque and the Old City of Jerusalem.

+On Sunday, following remarks made by Israeli Foreign Minister Yair Lapid, Moscow summoned Ben Zvi for a reprimand at the Russian Foreign Ministry.
+While the topic might have been brought up during Monday's meeting, Russia decided not to turn the matter into a public confrontation.

-Israeli officials said this isn't an indication of a deterioration in Russia-Israel relations, but rather a controlled confrontation.
+Israeli officials said Ben Zvi's summon isn't an indication of a deterioration in Russia-Israel relations, but rather a controlled confrontation.
 An Israeli diplomatic source said that “the summoning of the ambassador is unsurprising.
 It’s one of the available modes of response in the diplomatic toolbox.”

 On Friday, the Russian Foreign Ministry criticized "anti-Russian" remarks made by Israeli Foreign Minister Yair Lapid, in which he defended Israel's vote to suspend Russia from the United Nations Human Rights Council.